Publicly-Detectable Watermarking for Language Models: Introduction

 In this paper, we aim to solve the aforementioned problems for LLMs that produce text.
 We ask: \begin{quote}

-\textit{Is it possible to construct a {\em publicly-detectable} watermarking scheme?} \end{quote} We find that the answer is yes: we construct a publicly-detectable scheme that provably resolves the trust issue---users can cryptographically verify the presence of a watermark.
+Is it possible to construct a {\em publicly-detectable} watermarking scheme with cryptographic detectability and distortion-freeness? \end{quote} We find that the answer is yes: we construct a publicly-detectable scheme that provably resolves the trust issue---users can cryptographically verify the presence of a watermark.
 Further, they have a guarantee that the only entity capable of embedding the watermark is the model provider, resolving the privacy and conflict of interest issues above.
-We state the properties for public detectability below: \begin{enumerate} \item \textbf{Security:} To guarantee a user is convinced that a watermark is detected, the watermarking scheme must achieve cryptographic detectability: false positives or negatives must never occur in practice. \item \textbf{Weak robustness:} It is possible that text obtained from LMs is modified---to some extent---before publication.
+We state the properties for public detectability below: \begin{enumerate} \item \textbf{Cryptographic detectability:} To guarantee a user is convinced that a watermark is detected, the watermarking scheme must achieve cryptographic detectability: false positives or negatives must never occur in practice. \item \textbf{Weak robustness:} It is possible that text obtained from LMs is modified---to some extent---before publication.
 The watermark detector should be able to detect a watermark so long as the cryptographic signature is still embedded in the text.
-Prior work in the secret key setting aimed for \textit{strong} robustness where detection should be possible even if the LLM output has changed substantially but text semantics are preserved.
-Strong robustness has since been shown to be impossible in the general case~\citep{zhang2023watermarks} and we focus on ensuring high detectability as a first step. \item \textbf{Distortion-freeness:} The watermarking scheme should not degrade the quality of the LLM output.
-No probabilistic polynomial-time (PPT) adversary should be able to distinguish between watermarked and non-watermarked text. \item \textbf{Model agnosticity:} The watermarking scheme should use the model as a black box, i.e., it should not rely on any specific model weights or configurations. \item \textbf{Public verifiablity:} Without access to the model weights or secret material of the watermarking scheme, the detector should be able to determine whether a candidate text is watermarked. \end{enumerate}
+Prior work in the secret key setting aimed for \textit{strong} robustness where detection should be possible even if the LM output has changed substantially but text semantics are preserved.
+Strong robustness has since been shown to be impossible in the general case~\citep{zhang2024watermarks} and we focus on ensuring high detectability as a first step. \item \textbf{Distortion-freeness:} The watermarking scheme should not degrade the quality of the LM output.
+No probabilistic polynomial-time (PPT) adversary should be able to distinguish between watermarked and non-watermarked text without access to the public key. \item \textbf{Model agnosticity:} The watermarking scheme should use the model as a black box, i.e., it should not rely on any specific model weights or configurations. \item \textbf{Public-verifiablity:} Without access to the model weights or secret material of the watermarking scheme, the detector should still be able to determine whether a candidate text is watermarked. \end{enumerate}